John Keats: Early life and education, 1795–1810

 His parents wished to send their sons to Eton or Harrow, but the family decided they could not afford the fees.
 In the summer of 1803, John was sent to board at John Clarke's school in Enfield, close to his grandparents' house.
 The small school had a liberal outlook and a progressive curriculum more modern than the larger, more prestigious schools.
 In the family atmosphere at Clarke's, Keats developed an interest in classics and history, which would stay with him throughout his short life.

 The headmaster's son, Charles Cowden Clarke, also became an important mentor and friend, introducing Keats to Renaissance literature, including Tasso, Spenser, and Chapman's translations.
 The young Keats was described by his friend Edward Holmes as a volatile character, "always in extremes", given to indolence and fighting.
-However, at 13 he began focusing his energy on reading and study, winning his first academic prize in midsummer 1809.
+At 13 he began focusing his energy on reading and study, winning his first academic prize in midsummer 1809.

 In April 1804, when Keats was eight, his father died from a skull fracture after falling from his horse while returning from a visit to Keats and his brother George at school.
 Thomas Keats died intestate.
 Frances remarried two months later, but left her new husband soon afterwards, and the four children went to live with a grandmother, Alice Jennings, in the village of Edmonton.

 In March 1810, when Keats was 14, his mother died of tuberculosis, leaving the children in their grandmother's custody.
 She appointed two guardians, Richard Abbey and John Sandell, for them.
 That autumn, Keats left Clarke's school to be an apprentice with Thomas Hammond, a surgeon and apothecary who was a neighbour and the doctor of the Jennings family.
 Keats lodged in the attic above the surgery, at 7 Church Street, until 1813.
 Cowden Clarke, who remained close to Keats, called this period "the most placid time in Keats' life."

 From 1814 Keats had two bequests, held in trust for him until his 21st birthday. £800 was willed by his grandfather John Jennings.
 Also Keats's mother left a legacy of £8000 to be equally divided among her living children.
 It seems he was not told of the £800 and probably knew nothing of it as he never applied for it.
 Historically, blame has often been laid on Abbey as legal guardian, but he may also have been unaware of it.
 William Walton, solicitor for Keats's mother and grandmother, definitely knew and had a duty of care to relay the information to Keats.
 It seems he did not, though it would have made a critical difference to the poet's expectations.
 Money was always a great concern and difficulty, as he struggled to stay out of debt and make his way in the world independently.